XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Turning to Europe, in our transportation business, Q1 revenue declined by 8.8% versus 2019, FX weighed on revenue by about 2 percentage points.
 We were tracking to plan into March when COVID began to impact France and Spain.
 We continue to hold numerous leadership positions across our transportation verticals, geographies and service lines in Europe.
 For example, we reinforced our status as the number one LTL provider in France and Spain and a top three LTL provider in the UK.
 Across our transportation segment, adjusted EBITDA fell by 4%, while adjusted EBITDA margin rose by 40 basis points to 10.3%.

 Moving on to our logistics segment, our revenue declined 4.3% in North America, reflecting the downsizing of business with our largest customer and our decision to exit some lower margin business.
 Consumer packaged goods was our strongest vertical.
 Our proprietary XPO Smart tools are driving productivity and cost efficiency in staffing in our warehouses.
 And I am pleased to report that XPO Direct operated solidly in the black as it passed its first anniversary.
-Our shared distribution model is resonating with brands who want to optimize their direct-to-consumer efforts and shippers looking to augment their e-commerce and omni-channel capabilities, customers, value supply chain flexibility now more than ever.
+Our shared distribution model is resonating with brands who want to optimize their direct-to-consumer efforts and shippers looking to augment their e-commerce and omni-channel capabilities.
+Customers value supply chain flexibility now more than ever.
 We built XPO Direct to address that need.

 In Europe, logistics revenue declined by 3.5% year-over-year.
 FX had a negative impact of about 2.5 percentage points.
 E-commerce and food retail were our strongest verticals in European logistics.
 Our effort to drive margin improvement in European logistics, which is one of our 10 core profit improvement initiatives, continues to resonate.
 We reduced loss-makers and drove efficiencies throughout the business.
 Across our logistics segment as a whole, we have doubled our new business wins to the highest level we have seen since the third quarter of 2018.
 Since the pandemic we are seeing intense customer interest in surge management.
 We are meeting that need and in some cases converting these opportunities into longer term deals.
 Adjusted EBITDA for our logistics segment rose 7% year-over-year and adjusted EBITDA margin rose to 8.4% from 7.6% a year ago.

 Moving down the income statement, interest expense was $72 million versus $71 million a year ago.
 Our GAAP effective tax rate rose to 30% from 27% a year ago.
 Our weighted average diluted share count was $103 million, about the same as Q4 compared with 117 million shares a year ago and down 25% from our peak in the fourth quarter of 2018.
 Our diluted earnings per share, was $0.20 versus $0.37 last year and our adjusted diluted EPS with $0.47 versus $0.51 in the prior year quarter.
-We remained up and operating across our lines of business in all of our major markets.
+We remain up and operating across our lines of business in all of our major markets.
 The pressure on demand is influenced by regional stay-at-home mandates and varies by customer verticals.
 For example, we have seen pockets of strength in e-commerce, food and beverage and personal care.

 Our overall revenue in April declined in the low to mid 20s on a percentage basis, which we believe is in line with industry levels for our lines of business.
-We saw smaller declines in logistics, LPL track in line with our full company revenue performance and softer performance from the rest of our transportation segment.
+We saw smaller declines in logistics, LTL tracked in line with our full company revenue performance and softer performance from the rest of our transportation segment.
 North American LTL yield was flat in April similar to March.
-Truck brokerage volumes eased sequentially from the surge the market experienced in late March, but notably margin dollars per load and net revenue margins have improved from Q1.
+Truck brokerage volumes eased sequentially from the surge the market experienced in late March, but notably margin dollars per load and net revenue margin have improved from Q1.
 This has not been a conventional slowdown in any sense.
 For many customers, it’s been a shutdown.

 While we have been up and operating across our lines of business, some customers have temporarily closed their stores and factories.
 I mentioned France and Spain earlier.
 Our activity in those countries hit its lowest levels in early April and our transportation volumes are recovering modestly as these markets prepare to emerge from lockdown.
 Volumes have been bouncing along the bottom in the UK and the U.S. since mid-April.
 As industries and geographies reopen, we expect to see improvement.

 Against this backdrop, consider three important factors: first, 77% of our costs are variable and 23% are fixed.
 We have been aggressively addressing our costs.
-Some of our expense reductions are likely to endure post pandemic, aiding our earnings power when the environment eventually normalizes.
-Our XPO Smart planning tools are helping us manage through the volatility on a real-time basis and our investments in LPL route optimization and supply chain automation are driving structural cost improvements.
-Second as Meghan discussed, we are prioritizing the well-being of our people.
+Some of our expense reductions are likely to endure post-pandemic, aiding our earnings power when the environment eventually normalizes.
+Our XPO Smart planning tools are helping us manage through the volatility on a real-time basis and our investments in LTL route optimization and supply chain automation are driving structural cost improvements.
+Second, as Meghan discussed, we are prioritizing the well-being of our people.
 We expect expenses related directly to these efforts of up to $50 million or more in the second quarter.
 And it’s hard to imagine a better investment.
 Our people are the bedrock of XPO.
 Third, we dialed CapEx way back.
 We remain committed to a number of important growth investments.
-For instance, we are in the final stages of prepping our warehouse of the future with Nestle, which will launch later this month and we are continuing to optimize our routing and LTL pickup and delivery and line-haul, two of the highest ROI opportunities across the company.
+For instance, we are in the final stages of prepping our warehouse of the future with Nestlé, which will launch later this month and we are continuing to optimize our routing and LTL pickup and delivery and line-haul, two of the highest ROI opportunities across the company.

 XPO is built to withstand disruption and when we emerge from the pandemic, we will be even better positioned for success.
 For example, we are a leader in e-commerce logistics.
 E-commerce growth has accelerated globally and we expect that to continue after the pandemic.
 We expect to benefit as the number one outsourced e-fulfillment platform in Europe, the leading reverse logistics platform and the number one last mile platform in the U. S. for big and bulky goods.
-We envision more demand for logistics automation we're a leader in providing advanced solutions at scale and we've been applying this expertise straight through the depths of this downturn.
-We will see more value placed on data visibility that customers of all types who want more transparency in their supply chains our value here lies in our digital freight marketplace our intelligent analytics machine learning and our ongoing routing and pricing enhancements.
+We envision more demand for logistics automation, where we're a leader in providing advanced solutions at scale and we've been applying this expertise straight through the depths of this downturn.
+We will see more value placed on data visibility by customers of all types who want more transparency in their supply chains.
+Our value here lies in our digital freight marketplace, our intelligent analytics, machine learning and our ongoing routing and pricing enhancements.
 Our cost structure will be leaner.
-We will remain focused on discipline capital allocation as we have been since day one seeking out the strongest risk adjusted returns we are a resilient organization we have been there for our customers and our relationships with them we'll be stronger on the other side of the COVID curve.
+We will remain focused on disciplined capital allocation as we have been since day one, seeking out the strongest risk-adjusted returns.
+We are a resilient organization.
+We have been there for our customers and our relationships with them we'll be stronger on the other side of the COVID curve.

 Now I'd like to turn the call over to David Wyshner our CFO.